Cron Printz Christian (DAC ship): Fate and legacy

-Captain Michael Tønder, supercargo Peter van Hurl, second supercargo Peter Mule.
+Captain Michael Tønder, supercargo Peter van Hurk, second supercargo Peter Mule.
 Third supercargo Joachim Bonasch and third mate Frederik Zimmer were all portrayed in Canton by one of the city's so-called face-makers.
 Four of these painted clay portrait statuettes are now in the collection of the National Museum of Denmark but loaned out to the Danish Maritime Museum in Helsingør.
 The one of Frederik Zimmer is privately owned.